HeyItsKebby/Spotify-2023-EDA---De-Chavez_2ECE-A/README.md

 ```

 #
-This code loads the Spotify dataset from a CSV file and displays its contents in a pandas DataFrame, while ensuring proper handling of encoding issues.
+This code loads the spotify-2023.csv file and displays its contents in a pandas DataFrame, while ensuring proper handling of encoding issues.
 The encoding='ISO-8859-1' parameter ensures that non-ASCII characters are properly interpreted.
 ### Code:

 ```python